rhaz96/Case-Study-1/README.md

   Brew_ID = unique brewery identifier
 Files merged based on unique brewery ID

-Note: for the purposes of this project additional data was identified from the web to help frame and understanding of beer consumption by state.
+Note: for the purposes of this project additional data was identified from the web to help frame an understanding of beer consumption by state.
 This data is found at URL=http://scottjanish.com/map-per-capita-gallons-beer-consumed-per-adult-state

 The included HTML file includes commentary, graphics, and code The include powerpoint file is the overall integration of visual and statistical information